chimikoo/TapTrack/README.md

 - **errorHandler:** Catches and handles errors.

 ## Future Developments
-In the near future, we are planning to prototype the frontend using ReactJS to create a responsive web application.
-Following this, we aim to port the application to React Native to extend our platform to mobile devices, enhancing accessibility and usability across different devices.
+We are currently building out the frontend for the application using react native.

 ## Contributing
 Please fork the repository and submit pull requests for any enhancements.
 Your contributions are greatly appreciated!